Recipes

 Step 3

-Combine mayonnaise and chile sauce in a bowl; set aside.
-Combine remaining vinegar and 1 cup cold water in a bowl; set aside.
-Wrap a bamboo sushi rolling mat tightly with plastic wrap.
-Top mat with 1 piece nori, shiny side down, with the long sides parallel to you.
-Moisten hands with vinegar water and pick up a scant cup of rice, forming it into a ball without squeezing.
-Place rice on nori and spread it to cover the nori, except for a 1⁄2"-wide band at the top.
-Sprinkle surface of rice evenly with 1 tbsp. of sesame seeds to form an outer coating.
-Flip nori over, placing the uncovered band of nori closest to you.
-Smear about 2 tsp. of the mayonnaise mixture across nori, leaving the uncovered band dry.
-Arrange crabmeat along center of nori and top with 2 sticks cucumber and 2 slices avocado, to form a horizontal line.
-To roll, pull the band of uncovered nori over the filling; lift up bamboo mat, fold it over filling, and roll forward.
-Hold the roll with one hand (over the mat) and pull back on the other edge of the mat with the other hand to tighten the roll.
-Continue to roll tightly.
-Remove mat and drape over roll; press it around the roll to firm it up.
-Cut roll into 8 pieces and transfer to a platter.
-Repeat process with remaining ingredients.
-Serve with wasabi, pickled ginger, and soy sauce, if you like.
+In a small bowl, stir together the mayonnaise and chile sauce.
+In a medium bowl, stir together the remaining vinegar and 1 cup cold water.
+Wrap a bamboo sushi-rolling mat tightly with plastic wrap and position it so the bamboo strips run parallel to the edge of the work surface closest to you.
+Top the mat with 1 sheet of nori, shiny-side-down, with the long sides parallel to you.
+Moisten your hands with the vinegar water and pick up a scant cup of rice, gently forming it into a ball without squeezing.
+Place the rice ball atop the nori and spread it to cover the nori, leaving a ½-inch wide space along the top of the sheet.
+Sprinkle the surface of the rice evenly with 1 generous tablespoon of sesame seeds to form an outer coating, then, quickly and confidently, flip the nori over so that the sesame seeds are in contact with the plastic-wrapped mat, the shiny side of the nori is facing up, and the ½-inch border is in line with the bottom of the mat.
+Smear 2 teaspoons of the chile-mayonnaise mixture evenly over the nori, leaving the uncovered band dry.
+Arrange the crabmeat along the center of the nori and top with 2 cucumber sticks and 2 avocado slices to form a horizontal line.
+To roll, use the mat to lift the uncovered strip of nori up over the filling, then continue using the mat to roll the sheet up and away from you, periodically gripping the roll with one hand (over the mat) and pulling back on the other edge of the mat with the other hand to tighten the roll, to form an even log.
+Remove the mat, drape it over the roll, and press evenly along the roll to firm.

 Want more SAVEUR?